tig-foundation/tig-monorepo/tig-benchmarker/README.md

 * Every 10 seconds, the benchmarker reads your json file path and uses the contents to update its algorithm selection.
 * You can see available algorithms in the dropdowns of the [Benchmarker UI](https://play.tig.foundation/benchmarker)
+    * Alternatively, you can use [`script\list_algorithms.sh`](../scripts/list_algorithms.sh)
 * `tig-benchmarker` starts a master node by default.
 The port can be set with `--port <port>` (default 5115)
 * `tig-benchmarker` that are started with the option `--master <hostname>` are ran as slaves and will poll the master for jobs
 * `tig-benchmarker` can be executed with `--help` to see all options including setting the number of workers, and setting the duration of a benchmark
+* Uncomment `# USE_CUDA="cuda"` to compile `tig-benchmarker` to use CUDA optimisations where they are available.
+    * You must have a CUDA compatible GPU with CUDA toolkit installed
+    * You must have set `ALGOS_TO_COMPILE`
+    * Not all algorithms have CUDA optimisations.
+If they don't, it will default to using the CPU version
+    * CUDA optimisations may or may not be more performant

 # Finding your API Key